metruzanca/zanca.dev-gatsby/content/blog/personal-portfolio-blog-gatsby-netlify-cms/index.md

 To keep things neat, just in case, I actually decided to run the commands separately and make a commit for each of them.

-> Don't forget to set your git identity before committing!
-I've got a post on that over [here](/blog/how-to-manage-your-git-identity/index.md).
+> Don't forget to set your git identity before committing! <br>
+> Coincidentally, I've got a post on that over [here](/blog/how-to-manage-your-git-identity/index.md).

 ```
 gatsby recipe styled-components --install